pivotal/docs-tap/install-online/profile.hbs.md

     - Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
 - `KP-DEFAULT-REPO-SECRET` is the secret with user credentials that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
     - For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
     - You must create the secret before the installation.
-For example, you can use the `registry-credentials` secret created earlier.
+This secret must be used only for this purpose and does not need to be exported to other namespaces.
+You can use the `registry-credentials` secret created earlier.
 - `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where `KP-DEFAULT-REPO-SECRET` is created.
 - `K8S-DISTRO` (optional) is the type of Kubernetes infrastructure in use.
 It is only required if the distribution is OpenShift and must be used in coordination with `kubernetes_version`.
 Supported value: `openshift`.
 - `K8S-VERSION` (optional) is the Kubernetes version in use.
 You can use it independently or in coordination with `kubernetes_distribution`.
 For example, `1.24.x`, where `x` is the Kubernetes patch version.